igvteam/igv-mcp/README.md

 # IGV MCP Server

-A Model Context Protocol (MCP) server for controlling [IGV (Integrative Genomics Viewer)](https://software.broadinstitute.org/software/igv/) via socket commands.
+A Model Context Protocol (MCP) server for controlling [IGV]](https://github.com/igvteam/igv) programmatically through its port interface.
+This is an experimental project for demonstrating control of IGV-Webapp using MCP from a desktop client, specifically Claude Desktop.

-## Overview

-This server allows AI assistants and other MCP clients to programmatically control IGV.

 ## Prerequisites